Sheep farming: Lamb marking

 After lambs are several weeks old, lamb marking is carried out.
 This involves ear tagging, docking, mulesing, and castrating.

 Ear tags with numbers are attached, or ear marks are applied, for ease of later identification of sheep.

 Tail docking is commonly done for welfare, having been shown to reduce risk of flystrike when compared to the alternative of letting sheep collect waste around their buttocks.

 The Merino breed, accounting for around 80% of the wool produced in Australia, have been selectively bred to have wrinkled skin resulting in excessive amounts of wool while making them much more prone to flystrike.
 To reduce the risk of flystrike caused by soiling for the lambs who make it to summer, Merino lambs are often mulesed at the same time, which involves cutting off the skin around their buttocks and the base of their tail with metal shears.
 If the lambs are younger than 6 months, it is legal to do this in Australia without any pain relief.

 Male lambs are typically castrated.
 Castration is performed on ram lambs not intended for breeding, although some shepherds choose to omit this for ethical, economic or practical reasons.
-A common castration technique is 'elastration,' which involves a thick rubber band being placed around the base of the infant's scrotum, obstructing the blood supply and causing atrophy.
+A common castration technique is "elastration", which involves a thick rubber band being placed around the base of the infant's scrotum, obstructing the blood supply and causing atrophy.
 This method causes severe pain to the lambs who are provided no pain relief during the process.
 Elastration is also commonly used for docking.

-Though no laws mandate this practice, depending on the preference of the shepherd, docking and castration are commonly done after 24 hours (to avoid interference with maternal bonding and consumption of colostrum) and are often done not later than one week after birth to minimize pain, stress, recovery time, and complications.
+Based on the preference of the shepherd, docking and castration are commonly done after 24 hours (to avoid interference with maternal bonding and consumption of colostrum) and are often done not later than one week after birth to minimize pain, stress, recovery time, and complications.
 Ram lambs that will either be slaughtered or separated from ewes before sexual maturity are not usually castrated.
-Objections to all these procedures have been raised by animal rights groups, but farmers defend them by saying they save money, and inflict only temporary pain.
+Objections to all these procedures have been raised by animal rights groups, but farmers defend them by saying they reduce costs, and inflict only temporary pain.

 Healthcare

 Nutrition

-Although sheep primarily consume pasture roughage, they are sometimes given supplemental feed, such as corn and hay.
-Sheep require water, energy (carbohydrates and fats) for optimal growth and production.
+Although sheep primarily consume pasture roughage, they are sometimes given supplemental feed, such as corn and hay provided by the shepherds from their own fields.